mitchcamza/ConferenceRegistration/README.md

-# COS3711-02-02
+# COS3711-02-03
 A Conference Registration Application

 ## Project Overview

-This project is a Qt-based application designed to manage different types of registrations.
-It includes the following main components:
+This project extends COS3711-02-02.
+It adds a registration list reader to deserialize `Registration` objects from an XML file.
+It contains the following functionality:

 - **Registration Classes**: An abstract base class `Registration` and derived classes representing various registration types (`StandardRegistration`, `StudentRegistration`, `GuestRegistration`).
 - **Graphical User Interface**: A Qt Widgets-based GUI to interact with the application.